Public Art Campaign - Great Place: Lakes & Dales

 FrancisKnight were commissioned by Great Place: Lakes & Dales (GPLD) to produce a public art plan, focusing on the geographical area primarily based along the A65 linking Skipton to Grasmere.
 GPLD aims to use art, culture and heritage to attract and retain younger people to live and work in the Lakes & Dales.

-The partners understand that younger people hold the key to change and our research into current plans and strategies revealed a commitment to engage younger people but they could go further.
+The partners understand that younger people hold the key to change because they know what needs to change in order for them to get involved.
+Our research into current plans and strategies reveals a commitment to engaging younger people, but they could go further.

 The campaign is designed to be used as a mechanism to open up opportunites for younger creatives to get involved in public art.
-It puts forward projects to demystify and redefine public art to make it assessible, the potential for public art guidance for planning authorities to open up opportunities and engage with developers, the use of empty spaces through meanwhile uses, continued professional development for artists, creative community led planning, a programme of public art bursaries and a digital marketing campaign for public art.
+It introduces projects designed to demystify and redefine public art to make it assessible, create the potential for public art guidance for planning authorities to open up opportunities and engage with developers, make use of empty spaces through meanwhile uses, promote continued professional development for artists, encourage creative, community led planning, as well as a programme of public art bursaries and a digital marketing campaign for public art.

 Design work by Nic Fuller